Noah-Huppert/alligator-wasm-alloc/README.md

 make bench-build-wasm BENCH=use-global
 ```

-The resulting Web Assembly is output as
+The resulting WebAssembly is output as
 an `alligator.wasm` file.

 ## Compile Time Features